AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

       V1 : CAcc := G1'Access;
       V2 : CAcc := G2'Access;
       V1.all := 0; -- illegal

-* `not null` denotes an access type for which null value cannot be accepted
+* Ada 2005: :ada:`not null` is an access type that can not be :ada:`null`

-   - Available in Ada 2005 and later

    .. code:: Ada

       type NAcc is not null access Integer;
       V : NAcc := null; -- illegal

-* Also works for subprogram parameters
+* Can be used with anonymous access types

    .. code:: Ada